imvetri/artificial-intelligence/README.md

 Brain is a fluid of varying density that can store information about itself and its surroundings.
 A fluid of varying densities can store information about itself and its surroundings.
 A fluid can observe itself and its surroundings.

+## Motivation

+Neural network is a shape changing data structure.
+Hyped definition such as mathematical model spikes the mind.
+Do not believe in math model of neuron.